stardust-xs/faceid/README.md

 # FaceID
 The project involves the use of Intel's OpenCV library in conjunction with Python for Face Detection, Identification and Recognition.
+The sole purpose of this project is to eliminate the use of typing passwords for logging into Remote Desktop and running applications within it.

 **Author:** XA